shortcut/appshowcase-android/README.md

 App Showcase is an interactive internal tool where we display all our apps/projects Shortcut either works on or has worked on.
 It is meant to be a tool to give an overview of what Shortcut has done and what we have achieved.
 It is built as a native Android app, and is best paired with a vertical screen such as the Samsung 43" The Sero 4K QLED smart-TV QE43LS05TAUXXC.

-There is also an instant app module within the project, adding instant app support.
-This is a part of the "Welcome to Shortcut" - project.

 ### Built with

 * Compose UI